This page has been updated for Warlords of Draenor

 - Alchemy will let you create a number of very useful potions.
 Stick them on your action bar.

 - Tailoring has little use, other than a nice cloak enchant (max of 4k attack power) and a flying carpet.

 It used to be that Retribution was the only way to go for leveling.
 Dungeons were hard to get to and PvP didn’t give experience.
 Then came the changes.
 Now we have the random dungeon finder tool and the battlegrounds (BGs) give excellent XP (if you win.)
 See our dungeon leveling guide for dungeon tips.

 Leveling as Holy

 You can certainly do this, but it will be painfully slow if you’re questing.
 Joining a dungeon team will result in fast XP and is a good way to go.
 The same is true with PvP, if your teams are winning.
 Find yourself a pocket Rogue or Warrior and stick with him, making him an indestructable killing machine that burns everything down for you.
-Here’s our Holy Paladin page for builds.
+See our Holy Paladin page for builds and “How To.”

 Leveling as Protection